wing5wong/artisan-whs-static/source/_courses/TCE1.md

   - "22926"
 course_fees: $100 for take-home component
 ---
-This course will offer students the opportunity to develop design and practical skills through a variety of projects.
-Based on the Competenz programme.
+This course will offer students the opportunity to develop design and practical skills through a variety of projects, based on the Competenz programme.
 The course will focus on improving student's design, research and practical skills through common project work.
 Set in the engineering workshop.